Do you want to hold space more skillfully for people with chronic stress and/or unresolved trauma?

 JoJo Phoenix has been studying Polyvagal Theory for over ten years and has trained over 600 people in trauma-informed embodiment facilitation.
 Their main Polyvagal teachers are Deb Dana, Saj Ravzi, and Stanley Rosenberg.

-Their facilitation and leadership values are most influenced by their work as Program Director and Lead Trainer for Yoga Behind Bars, where they led thousands of hours of programming in incarceration settings and collaborated with a diverse team of trainers to deliver trauma-informed facilitation trainings across the country.
+Their facilitation and leadership values are most influenced by their previous work as Program Director and Lead Trainer for Yoga Behind Bars, where they led thousands of hours of programming in incarceration settings and collaborated with a diverse team of trainers to deliver trauma-informed facilitation trainings across the country.

 Why Polyvagal Theory (PVT)?